Are Pugs Good Dogs for Families With Kids?

-Pugs legs are small but strong, the legs are quite straight and are set well under the body.
+Pug legs are small but strong; the legs are quite straight and are set well under the body.
 The tail is curled as tightly as possible over the hip, with a double curled tail considered perfection.

 Pugs Are Stubborn but Highly Intelligent

-Luckily, pugs are very intelligent and they are fast learners when it comes to things that interest or excite them.
-For example, figuring out how to best get your attention or how get to the food left out on the bench.
+Luckily, Pugs are very intelligent, and they are fast learners when it comes to things that interest or excite them.
+For example, figuring out how to best get your attention or how to get to the food left out on the bench.
 Their intelligence goes hand in hand with their stubbornness, so you will need to be patient.
 With enough firm training these dogs will know what items are off-limits to them and will grow into responsible pets.

 Do Pugs Bark?

 Some people will tell you that Pugs don't bark.
 The truth is they DO bark but usually not a lot.
 Pugs are generally very quiet dogs.
 When they bark, it might sound more like a yodeling sound, or they will make small "yips" when they get really excited.